 A lot of our learned readers have raised this issue too.
 They express their dismay about the problems associated with this non-stop growth of the halal industry.
 The real essence of halal food is disappearing fast as many halal food businesses around the world have started giving more importance to business instead of providing halal food as a religious obligation.

-We, at Halal Japan, had covered a similar topic for the Japanese halal food market.
+Halal Japan, a sister site of The Halal Times, had covered a similar topic for the Japanese halal food market.
 You may find it an interesting read on this link.

 We would like to hear from you about the issues which are only recently popping up especially in non-Muslim majority countries like the US, Europe, and Japan, etc.